rhlsthrm/alfred-crypto-tracker/README.md

 # CryptoCurrency Tracker for Alfred
 Quickly check cryptocurrency prices with Alfred.

-![Using the workflow without arguments](screenshot_no_arg.png?raw=true)
+![Using the workflow without arguments](screenshot_no_arg.png?raw=true) Use arguments to check many other cryptocurrency prices.
 ![Using the workflow with argument](screenshot_with_arg.png?raw=true)

 # Features